EF Education–EasyPost: Anti-doping program

 When the team entered the Professional Continental ranks they began in the Agency for Cycling Ethics program to eliminate doping.
 First, by recruiting admitted dopers before being hired, riders are required to admit any past doping offenses to the team while keeping those revelations from the public, then by what is now conventional means.
 Participants are tested repeatedly to develop a bio-stable marker profile.

 Future tests check that these markers have not moved.
 If they have, it is a sign that the rider is ill or has taken performance-enhancing drugs.
 If any change has been noted, the rider cannot race until the markers have returned to normal.
 Riders are interviewed and tested for illness or doping.

+Sports scientist Allen Lim was associated with the team’s performance and physiological monitoring during this period.

 2018 season funding issues

-On 26 August 2017, during the Vuelta a España, Vaughters announced that a sponsor had backed out of a commitment to provide the team with funding for the following season, and that riders under contract for 2018 were free to seek employment elsewhere.
+During the 2017 Vuelta a España, Vaughters announced that a sponsor had backed out of a commitment to provide the team with funding for the following season, and that riders under contract for 2018 were free to seek employment elsewhere.
 In an effort to allow the team to continue racing in the 2018 season and raise the US$7 million to continue for the next season under the UCI's requirements for a WorldTour team, a crowdfunding system was set up and other sponsors sought using the hashtag #SaveArgyle.
 Raising over half a million dollars from ~4,700 donors was not quite enough to do the trick, however the campaign was an incredibly important stepping off point.

 An employee of EF Education First contacted Vaughters after learning of Slipstream Sports' plight and alerted higherups at the company about the issue.
 After a failed pitch to EF back in 2014, the efforts of Slipstream this time were much more fruitful.
 After a decline of EF's 2017 offer of a one-year funding deal, Vaughters was able to convince chairman Phillip Hult to arrange an asset purchase from the majority owner of Slipstream, effectively rendering the team EF's.
 On September 7, Vaughters emailed his riders to inform them that their 2018 contracts would now be enforced, and two days later on September 9, 2017, the new sponsor was announced.